 Buccal Fat Pad Reduction in Sandy Springs and Atlanta, GA

 While volume is generally a desirable feature of a youthful and beautiful face, excessively full cheeks can be bothersome for some individuals.
 Some people, no matter their age, are bothered by overly full or “chipmunky” cheeks.
 Partial removal of the buccal fat pad (also known as the fat pad of Bichat) is a commonly performed procedure to slim the lower face and cheeks, and it is one of the most effective tools for facial contouring.
 Buccal fat pad reduction or excision—also known as bichectomy surgery—can be an effective way to sculpt overly full cheeks, reduce excess volume in the lower face, and highlight or accentuate the cheekbones.
 A relatively short procedure, buccal fat reduction involves surgically trimming a discrete collection of fat located within the cheek, typically through a small incision on the inside of the mouth.
-This procedure results in slimming of the lower face and cheeks and a more sculpted appearance to the cheekbones—with subtle and natural-appearing outcomes.
+This procedure results in slimming of the lower face and cheeks and a more sculpted appearance to the cheekbones—with subtle and natural-appearing results.

 Benefits of Buccal Fat Excision